Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/company-description.md

 - Knowledge transfer protocols
 - Sustainability integration

-Through this diverse yet integrated portfolio, SkyMirror delivers holistic solutions that address the full spectrum of technology needs for businesses and communities worldwide.
+Through this diverse yet integrated portfolio, Skymirror delivers holistic solutions that address the full spectrum of technology needs for businesses and communities worldwide.